Automattic/newspack-migration-tools/README.md

 This package is a set of migration tools used to make it easy to migrate content to WordPress.

-The repository contains a set of WP commands to migrate different data to WordPress, and a set of "Logic" classes that can be used to develop your own migrators.
+The repository contains a set of WP commands to migrate different data to WordPress, and helper classes that can be used to develop your own migrators.

+Minimum PHP version required is 8.1.

 ## Development